epoch8/vedana.tech/src/content/docs/guides/adding-documents.md

 ## 3. Configure chunking (if needed)

-The default parameters (300–800 tokens, overlap 0–50) live in the ETL step `prepare_nodes` for documents.
-If you need to change them, override the step in custom ETL (see [Custom ETL](../data-ingestion/custom-etl.md)).
+There is no built-in chunking step in the default ETL — `prepare_nodes` returns the input DataFrame unchanged.
+Recommended chunk sizes (300–800 tokens, with 0–50 token overlap for documents where context across paragraphs matters) are a target for **your own** pre-processing or a custom Datapipe step you add via [Custom ETL](../data-ingestion/custom-etl.md).

-When to change:
+When to tune:

 - very short documents (FAQ-style) → smaller chunks, no overlap;
 - very long structured documents (contracts, regulations) → more overlap so heading terms appear in detail chunks.